meg768/tesla-api-request/README.md

 # Tesla API Request

-This is a minimal API for Tesla vehicles.
+This is a minimal request API for Tesla vehicles.
 The actual API is not included here.
 Instead, this module supports authentication so you don´t have to worry about it.
-It also handles the renewal of access tokens.
+It also handles the renewal of access access tokens given a refresh token.

 If you don´t have a "refresh token" you may get it here.